About

 Wade has been a National Board Certified Teacher since 1999.
 His professional recognitions and awards include the Milken Family Foundation National Educator Award, the McGlothlin Foundation Award for Teaching Excellence, the Virginia Lottery Super Teacher Award, the Virginia Lottery Excellence in Education Award, and the Sam's Club Teacher of the Year Award.
 He was named to the 2001 USA Today All-USA Teacher Team and was the 2000 Roanoke City Public Schools Teacher of the Year.
 In 2013 he was named “Most Inspiring Teacher” by The Roanoker magazine.
 In 2016, Wade was inducted into the National Teachers Hall of Fame.

 In 2003 Wade traveled across Italy and Greece, where he studied the roots of western civilization, and into the Yucatan Peninsula, where he explored ancient Mayan ruins and traditions.
 His photographs and video footage were used to write and produce "Teacher Travels," a by-teachers, for-kids instructional television series on PBS.
-He has since traveled across Germany, Czech Republic, Spain, and four of the United Arab Emirates to continue to build his portfolio of teaching and learning resources.
+He has since traveled across Germany, Czech Republic, Spain, and five of the United Arab Emirates to continue to build his portfolio of teaching and learning resources.

 Wade founded and directed The Jiving Five, a Roanoke-based jazz, swing, and funk quintet.
 He formerly performed and recorded with The SwayKatz, The Stardusters, the Blue Ridge Trombone Ensemble and his rock band, Soupy Chopez.
 He is an alumnus of the Gentlemen of the College, the oldest men's a cappella group at The College of William & Mary.